geoctrl/lipid-js/README.md

 # Simple State

 Simple state management that scales with your application.
+No dependencies.
 Less than 1kb gzipped.

 ## Install